Dogs welcome up to and including April 11th.Click here for further details and tickets.

 Enter the St Aubyn family

 In 2003, James and Mary St Aubyn moved to the castle with their four children.
-They, in their turn, became Lord and Lady St Levan in 2013 and still live on the island today.
+They, in their turn, inherited the family title in 2013.

 The island community